roytang/blog/content/post/2017/12/grand-prix-singapore-2017-tournament-report.md

 Round 7: Loss vs R/G dinos.
 Ugh.
 Now I see the problem with not having enough two drops.
 Not able to push through enough early damage means the opponent stabilizes.
 Mana problems at 16 lands doesn't help either.
 No more losses to give after this one.

 Round 8: Loss vs R/G dinos again.
 Similar story as the last round.
 I message my friend who had gone home earlier.
 "Good news!
-I don't have to come in early tomorrow!&#8221; Sigh.
+I don't have to come in early tomorrow!"
+Sigh.

 Round 9: Playing just for fun now.
 Aaand I lose a very close game 3 to another B/W deck.